top of page

 Scenario 2: Medical Emergency

-A small first‑aid kit helps you treat a cut, scrape, or minor injury until help arrives.
+A small first-aid kit allows you to treat a cut, scrape, or minor injury until help arrives.

 Scenario 3: Suspicious Approach